keithalewis/papers/capm/ep.md

 instrument prices $X\colon\Omega\to\bm{R}^I$ depending on the outcome.
 We assume, as customary, that there are no cash flows associated with the instruments and transactions are perfectly liquid and divisible.
+The one period model also specifies a probability measure $P$ on the space of outcomes.

 It is common in the literature to write $\bm{R}^n$ instead of
 $\bm{R}^I$ where $n$ is the cardinality of the set of instruments $I$.